AnotherJohnH/Zif/README.md

 ### Linux and macOS

-Depend on SDL2 and SDL2-image, so a development installs of SDL2 and SDL2-image are required.
+Depend on SDL2, so a development installs of SDL2 is required.

 ### Kindle3

-Although a Linux build, the Kindle3 build does not depend on SDL2 or SDL2-image.
+Although a Linux build, the Kindle3 build does not depend on SDL2.

 #### Building